pieroapretto/Onja_career_counseling_resources/interview_examples/technical_interview_template.md

 # Technical Interview Template

-*This template can be used to help our developer improve across key areas.
+*This template can be used to help our developers improve their professional and technical communication.
 Asking a few questions from each category is ideal.*

 ## Personal questions